np2048/Python/shInstall/README.md

 This will create Config/vim directory and copy your .vimrc file into it.
 Also it will create Config/vim/path/.vimrc file where the path for an actual .vimrc will be stored.
 Once it's done you can commit the changes to your github repository:

+$ <Create new github repository for your config files if you don't have it yet>

 $ git add .

 $ git commit -m 'VIM config file'